Civic-Interactions-Lab/CLOVER-Codespace/README.md

   - If words were entered: print just the length number (e.g., `11`)
   - If no words entered: print `no words entered`

-You can implement this however you like - there are no required methods or specific data structures you must use.
+You can implement this however you like, however we will check for the program to have specific inputs and outputs just like the example. **Don't print anything extra like `please input words:`**.

 In the log of execution shown, the user entered three words: "hello" (5 letters), "world" (5 letters), and "programming" (11 letters), before entering "quit" to stop.
 The program then output 11, which is the length of the longest word.